Aftercare

 Thank you for getting a tattoo from me.
 Fully saturated color tattoos need extra care to heal properly, so please follow these aftercare instructions closely for the best result!

-Healing Tattoo With Second Skin
+Healing With Second Skin

 Take it easy during the initial healing phase and avoid heavy sweating or strenuous activities while the second skin is in place as sweat can accumulate underneath the bandage.
 If beads of sweat accumulate in the bandage, please remove.